The Quranic command to follow the "millat" of Abraham

 This is another claim made by some people.
 They say that the Quran does not detail everything, but only what has been changed or corrupted.
 Once again the Quranic evidence indicates contrary to this claim.

 Nowhere in the Quran do we read ANY indication that the Quran only deals with the changes and corruption.
-As a matter of fact the words ‘fully detailed’ in 6:114, the words ‘nothing has been left out of the book’ in 6:38 and the words that describes the Quran as giving ‘explanation to everything’ in 16:89 all indicate that the Quran contains a complete and comprehensive law, and not just the changes.
+As a matter of fact the words ‘fully detailed’ in 6:114, the words ‘nothing has been left out of the book’ in 6:38 and the words that describe the Quran as giving ‘explanation to everything’ in 16:89 all indicate that the Quran contains a complete and comprehensive law, and not just the changes.

 If the Quran contains only the changes (as they claim) then we would be compelled to enquire into the Salat mentioned by name in the Quran and they are: Fajr 24:58, Wusta 2:238 and Isha 24:58.
 Have these 3 Salat been given originally to Abraham?
 Or are these 3 Salat “changes” to what was given to Abraham?
 Let us here examine both possibilities: